jmmshn/bf_auger/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+On cori computing cluster, first run:
 ```
-Give the example
+module load cray-fftw
 ```

-And repeat
+then:
 ```
-until finished
+make all
 ```

-End with an example of getting some data out of the system or using it for a little demo
+Do this for both the direct and indirect versions of the code.

+## Examples

+The inputs and outputs of two runs for GaAs (on an extremely corse grid) are included.

+For the direct calculation:

+- Obtain the charge density in the `scf` directory
+- Then in a separate directory called `nscf` here, obatin the wavefunction at each k-point on a arbitrary grid
+- Finally run the auger program to obtain the rates

+For the indirect calculations:

+- First use the patch file to update your quantum espresso install.
+- Then,....

 ## Acknowledgments

 * Original code by Emmanouil Kioupakis, Daniel Steiauf, Patrick Rinke and Kris T Delaney
-*
+* Developed in the group of Chris G. Van de Walle at UC Santa Barbara

 # Structure of code

 ```
 ├── README.md
 └── src
+    ├── direct
+    │   ├── base.F90
+    │   ├── bf_auger.F90
+    │   ├── bf_auger_sub_hhe.F90
+    │   ├── check_kind.f90
+    │   ├── energies.F90
+    │   ├── inpfile.f90
+    │   ├── kgrids.f90
+    │   ├── klists.F90
+    │   ├── make.depend
+    │   ├── Makefile
+    │   ├── me_direct.F90
+    │   ├── me_fft_direct.F90
+    │   └── me_test.f90
-    └── direct
+    └── indirect
         ├── base.F90
-        ├── bf_auger.F90
-        ├── bf_auger_sub_hhe.F90
-        ├── check_kind.f90
+        ├── calculate_auger_phonon.F90
-        ├── energies.F90
+        ├── fftw3.f
         ├── inpfile.f90
-        ├── kgrids.f90
-        ├── klists.F90
-        ├── make.depend
         ├── Makefile
-        ├── me_direct.F90
-        ├── me_fft_direct.F90
+        ├── me_fft.F90
-        └── me_test.f90
+        └── tableio.f90
 ```